-The AI Carrier tracks consist of a 25 nautical mile straight line run in one direction followed by a tight turn and a 25 nautical mile run in the opposite direction.
-The AI Carrier Locations on pages 15 - 22 provide coordinates for the center of the track as well as the direction of travel of the moving carrier.
+The carrier tracks consist of a 25 nautical mile straight line run in one direction followed by a tight turn and a 25 nautical mile run in the opposite direction.
+The carrier locations on pages 15 - 22 provide coordinates for the center of the track as well as the direction of travel of the moving carrier.
 Saved Fights use "Sim Time" rather that "System Time".

 The flights start near the beginning of the track with the ship steaming away.
-You should have about 55 minutes flying time before the ship reaches the end of the track and reverses.
+You should have about 55 minutes flying time (although you may not have 55 minutes of fuel on board) before the ship reaches the end of the track and reverses.

 At the end of each leg the carrier will make an un-prototypical 180-degree turn to start down the leg in the opposite direction.
-This method was decided upon rather than trying to maneuver three formation components -- carrier, plane guard helicopter, and destroyer escort.
+This method was decided upon rather than trying to maneuver the formation components -- carrier, plane guard helicopter, and destroyer escort.
 Do not try to land on the carrier when it is making the turn.
 If the carrier begins to turn it is at the end of the track.
 Give it a few minutes to straighten out before attempting to land.